First Warning Traffic – Thursday bridge openings and road closures

 - Military Highway between Valley Drive and Lynn Street.

-- Starting 7 a.m.
-August 7 and ending no later than 8 p.m.
-August 11 between Ridley Road and Old Bridge Road.
+- Starting 8 p.m.
+August 13 and ending no later than noon August 18 between Ridley Road and Old Bridge Road.

 - I-95 Southbound, Greensville County: Single-lane closures southbound between Exit 4 (Route 629) and Exit 8 (Route 301).
 One lane will remain open at all times: